scHarvey/resume/README.md

-With over 15 years of experience doing everything from database design to web application development to my current position as Lead Application Developer, I have developed, and continue to expand, a broad array of skills that I feel make me a value to any company.
+With over 15 years of experience doing everything from database design to web application development to my most recent position as Lead Application Developer, I have developed, and continue to expand, a broad array of skills that I feel make me a value to any company.
 I'm a highly talented and well rounded individual with a proven ability to meet and beat deadlines, the ability to transform abstract ideas into real world applications, and to the vision to see how to streamline troublesome processes.
+My varied work history has exposed me to multiple lines of business that have not only made me a better developer, but also made me able to help analyze a project to find flaws in the concept and help fix them before any real work is actually done.

 *   *   Web Development
     *   Mobile Application Development